wavemaker/docs/docs/studio/offerings/wme/observability/metrics-collection/overview.md

 ---
-title: "Metrics Collection"
+title: Metrics Collection
-last_update: { author: "Krishna Rao Chintu" }
+last_update: { author: "WaveMaker" }
-id: "overview"
+id: overview
-sidebar_label: "Overview"
+sidebar_label: Overview
 ---
 *Metrics* is needed to get realtime application performance insights.

 In WaveMaker platform, we have integrated the **Prometheus** monitoring tool.
 Prometheus is widely used and has a lot of opensource modules and tools which are